Raynsad/learning-git/README.md

 ## What problem does it solve?
 - Alice and Bob are working on a project together for school
 - They need to share code and turn it in
-- They don't know the proper way to do this, so they paste their code in a Google Doc
+- They don't know the proper way to do this, so they paste their code into a Google Doc
-- They code on the same file at the same time

 ### Problem 1:
 - Alice and Bob copy the Google Doc into their own IDE's